-Fields of action 5) Axpo is a responsible employer Goals The annual rate of occupational accidents (= number of occupational accidents per 1,000 FTEs) is below the industry average for insurance group 55A (energy suppliers), as calculated by Suva.
-The absence rate (= number of Performance 2018/19 At around 40, the annual rate of occupational accidents was well below the industry average of around 56.
-At 5.7, the absence rate was below lost days due to illness (including work-related mental illness such as burnout), occupational and non-occupational accidents per FTE) is below the industry average for insurance group 55A (energy suppliers), as calculated by Suva. the industry average of 6.3 calculated by Suva.
-6) Axpo makes a contribution to society Each year, Axpo imparts transparent and politically neutral knowledge on all aspects of energy at its visitor centres and power plants to between 60,000 and 70,000 visitors.
-With around 60,000 visitors, the target was reached.
+Fields of action Goals Performance 2017/18 5) Axpo is a responsible employer The annual rate of occupational accidents (= number of occupational accidents per 1,000 FTEs) is below the industry average for insurance group 55A (energy suppliers), as calculated by Suva.
+At 42, the annual rate of occupational accidents was well below the industry average of 63.
+The absence rate (= number of lost days due to illness (including work-related mental illness such as burnout), occupational and non-occupational accidents per FTE) is below the industry average for insurance group 55A (energy suppliers), as calculated by Suva.
+At 5.99, the absence rate was below the industry average of 7.0 calculated by Suva.
+6) Axpo makes a contribution to soci- ety Each year, Axpo imparts transparent and politically neutral knowledge on all aspects of energy at its visitor centres and power plants to between 60,000 and 70,000 visitors.
+With around 60,000 visitors, the target was just reached.
 Each year, Axpo reports with the greatest possible transparency on its sustainability performance in line with the Global Reporting Initiative (GRI) requirements.
 Reporting with the "Comprehensive" option in compliance with the GRI Standards was achieved.
 Through sponsoring and cooperation, Axpo supports over 200 different organisations, institutions and projects, which are committed to culture, the environment or young and disabled sporting talent.
-Furthermore, Axpo is involved in a national innovation project, the Park Innovaare in Villians Four Headwaters Trail: As a patron of the eponymous foundation, Axpo supported the construction and operation of the Four Headwaters Trail.
-The Four Headwaters Trail is a family-friendly hiking trail in the Gotthard range that leads to the sources of four rivers, the Rhine, Reuss, Ticino and Rhone. ligen.
-PluSport: As a longstanding partner of PluSport, the umbrella organisation of Swiss disabled sport, Axpo is wholeheartedly committed to people with disabilities.
-Since 2019, Axpo has been the main sponsor of the annual PluSport Day in Magglingen and has supported PluSport football groups as part of its funding project.
+In addition, Axpo is involved in a national innovation project - Four Headwaters Trail: Axpo is patron of the eponymous foundation.
+The Four Headwaters Trail is a family-friendly hiking trail in the Gotthard range that leads to the sources of four rivers; the Rhine, Reuss, Ticino and Rhone. the Park Innovaare in Villigen - and supports innovative start-ups in the energy sector.
+PluSport: Axpo is committed to disabled sport and partners closely with PluSport, the umbrella organisation for disabled sport in Switzerland.
+Activities in this area include regional football training sessions and tournaments involving people with disabilities.
+Axpo also became the main sponsor of the PluSport Day in Magglingen, a very popular annual event, in 2018.

-Reporting in accordance with GRI Standards
+Reporting in accordance with the GRI Standards

-Axpo has once again prepared its report for the 2018/19 financial year in accordance with the Global Reporting Initiative's requirements (GRI).
-The "GRI Standards" published in 2016 were applied.
+Axpo has once again prepared its report for the 2017/18 financial year in accordance with the Global Reporting Initiative's requirements (GRI).
+For the first time, the "GRI Standards" published in 2016 were applied.
 This report was prepared in accordance with the GRI Standards: "Comprehensive" option.
-Limited assurance has been continued and is explicitly indicated for each indicator that has been assured ("Disclosure") (see Sustainability Report 2018/19, GRI content index, p.
-66).
+Limited assurance has been continued and is explicitly indicated for each indicator that has been assured ("Disclosure") (see Sustainability Report 2017/18, GRI content index, p.65).